premchander-revature/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-5.How do you create a  server-side functionalities in servlets?
+5.How do you create a  server-side functionalities in servlets?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)